 What was the source of my tears?
 Earlier in the day, he had spoken to me in a way that revealed a wound within me that I had been burying for the past eight years.
 So, eight years ago, I was in an emotionally abusive relationship in which the person controlled me and spoke down at me.
 His words made me feel small and destroyed my self-esteem - I had none left.
 Fast forward to my last relationship, there were certain things he would say that would set me off because it was something my ex of eight years ago used to do, and it would cause some kind of pain in me.

 If you know me, you know that I despise any form of conflict or confrontation, and I try to live my life as peacefully as possible.
 As a result, rather than speaking up when someone does something I don't like, I tend to internalize it.
-Thus, I had a nervous breakdown at the restaurant that night.
+Thus, I had a meltdown at the restaurant that night.
 So, he asked what was wrong, and I was able to tell him - this is how I felt in my previous relationship, I think I am seeing some signs here, and it is not pretty.
 He apologized, and we were able to move on from the incident.
 He stopped saying those things which bothered me from that day forward.

-However, my occasional emotional breakdowns over other issues may have contributed to the demise our relationship.
+However, my occasional emotional meltdowns over other issues may have contributed to the demise of our relationship.
 Being in as many relationships as I had resulted in a plethora of wounds of varying severity.
 And as humans, we tend to carry these wounds from one relationship to the next.
 When we finally settle into another relationship, hoping that this is it, and we show our significant other our wounds (the wounds may not necessarily be from romantic relationships, but may be from family, work, or even church) some people flee.